Divestment underway

 History and heritage

-Properties on the Commonwealth Heritage List have protections under the Environment Protection and Biodiversity Conservation Act 1999.
-The Government has an obligation to protect the Commonwealth Heritage Value of a property as part of any sale.
-Alternative heritage management options will also be considered.
+Places included in the Commonwealth Heritage List have protections under the Environment Protection and Biodiversity Conservation Act 1999.
+The Government has an obligation to protect the Commonwealth Heritage values of a place as part of any sale.

 Options will be explored with future owners to manage heritage obligations as a condition of sale.